 Timed essay question will provide students the opportunity to practice writing under exam conditions, and to demonstrate a capacity to integrate, discuss and compare underlying principles of cell cycle and signalling pathways regulation.

 The practical write up will allow students to demonstrate their capacity to perform and interpret experimental data using yeast as a model organism.

-The EMI will allow to test student’s breadth of knowledge of taught materials.
+The MCQ will allow to test student’s breadth of knowledge of taught materials.